cdd/bioassay-template/README.md

 Based on Java 8 using Eclipse, JavaFX and Apache Jena.

 The [BioAssay Ontology](http://bioassayontology.org) is included as part of the distribution.
+Latest content can be obtained from the [GitHub repository](https://github.com/BioAssayOntology/BAO/releases).

 This project has been described in the scientific literature:
 A.M.
 Clark, N.K.
 Litterman, J.E.
 Kranz, P. Gund, K. Gregory, B.A.
 Bunin. _BioAssay templates for the semantic web_.
 PeerJ Computer Science **2**:e61 (2016) [link](http://doi.org/10.7717/peerj-cs.61)